LoginRadius/docs/content/guide/change-session-lifetime/index.md

 Here you can set the token expiration time and extend the token validity if it has been accessed/used before the expiration time.

-1. **Use Case**: A token having the expiration at 7.00 will be extended to the configured expiration time if your customer logged in before the expiry (i.e., 7.00).
+1. **Use Case**: A token having the expiration at 7.00 will be extended to the configured expiration time if your consumer logged in before the expiry (i.e., 7.00).

 > The default token lifetime is 15 min and configurable from 15 min to 24 hours.